Persistence, patience and costly information acquisition: Steady-state analysis

 \subsection{How $V^*$ and~$x^*$ depend on primitives}

-Figure~\ref{fig:steady-state} shows that the steady-state posterior variance~$V^*$ can rise or fall when the autocorrelation~$\rho$ rises.
-When~$\rho$ is small, most of the state's variation over time comes from the independent shocks, and so signals generated at one time provide little information about the state's value at future times.
-As~$\rho$ rises, each signal becomes more informative about the state's future value.
-The return on precision investment rises, and the agent responds by generating more precise signals.
-At intermediate values of~$\rho$, the additional precision more than offsets the greater carried-forward variance in the state, making~$V^*$ fall as~$\rho$ rises.
-But at high values of~$\rho$, the state is persistent enough that the carried-forward variance dominates the additional precision, making~$V^*$ rise as~$\rho$ rises.
+Figure~\ref{fig:steady-state} shows that~$V^*$ can rise or fall when the autocorrelation~$\rho$ rises.
+If~$\rho$ is small, then most of the state's variation over time comes from the independent shocks, and so signals become obsolete quickly.
+As~$\rho$ rises, signals become obsolete slower, and so raising their precision leads to a larger decrease in future instrumental costs.
+The agent responds by generating more precise signals, pushing~$V^*$ down.
+An opposing force pushes~$V^*$ up: if~$\rho$ rises, then the state inherits more variance from past shocks.
+Proposition~\ref{prop:steady-state-rho} says this opposing force dominates precisely when~$\rho$ is large.

-Thus, the steady-state posterior variance~$V^*$ is decreasing in~$\rho$ at small values and increasing at large values.
-Proposition~\ref{prop:steady-state-rho} states the exact threshold~$\rho^*$ at which the relationship between~$V^*$ and~$\rho$ changes from negative to positive. \footnote{ This threshold may exceed one, in which case~$V^*$ is decreasing in~$\rho$ for all~$\rho\in(0,1)$. }